The Art of Sashimi 刺身

 Ichiba Sushi, Tokyo

-This small restaurant is located within the new Toyosu fish market.
-The counter seating gives you a front-row seat to see the chefs at work.
+This small restaurant is located within the new Toyosu Fish Market.
+The counter seating gives you a front-row seat to see the chefs in action.
 The restaurant specializes in bluefin tuna sashimi, and it is one of the few restaurants that serve the whole fish.
 Open from 7 am until 3 pm.

 - Address: 6 Chome-6-1 Toyosu, Koto City, Tokyo 135-006